ToNyOyO/veeva-approved-email-package-manager/README.md

 ```
 $ gulp dist
 ```
+Package the template and fragments in accordance with Veeva requirements:
 - Copy the template into `dist`>`template`
 - Copy the template images into `dist`>`template`>`images.zip`
 - Copy each fragment into `dist`>`fragment-name`